namuan/tele-vdo-rider/README.md

 ```

 We also need to set up `ffmpeg` which is used to convert Video -> MP3.
-On a mac, it is as simple as installing with `brew`
+On a mac, it is a single command using `brew`.

 ```bash
 brew install ffmpeg
 ```

-[Instructions](https://ffmpeg.org/download.html) to set up for other platforms.
+You'll find [instructions](https://ffmpeg.org/download.html) to set up on other platforms.

 Next, run the bot